hphelion/documentation/commercial/GA1/commercial.install-GA-vsa.md

 * **VSA_DEBUG**: By default the value is *False*, to enable debugging, change it to *True*.
 -->

-## Creating a StoreVirtual Cluster ##
+## Creating a StoreVirtual Cluster and adding it to a new Management Group ##{#create-cluster}

 **Prerequisites**

 * CMC is already installed

-* VSA(one or more) is deployed in the same management network where CMC is installed.
+* VSA (one or more) is deployed in the same management network where CMC is installed.

 To create a cluster, do the following:

 1. Open CMC.

-    By default the CMC is configured to discover the VSA nodes in the subnet on which it is installed.
+    By default, the CMC is configured to discover the VSA nodes in the subnet on which it is installed.
 You can manually add the nodes also.

 2. In the CMC page, click **Find Systems** from the left panel.<br> Find Systems dialogue box is displayed with an Enter IP pop-up box.

 3. In the Enter IP pop-up box, enter the IP of the VSA node.

-4. Click **OK** to proceed or click **Cancel** to cancel the process.<br>The node is discovered and displays in a table with details in the Find Systems dialogue box.
+4. Click **OK** to proceed or click **Cancel** to cancel the process.<br>The node is discovered and the details are displayed in a table in the Find Systems dialogue box.

 5. (Optional) Click **Add** in the Find Systems dialogue box to add more nodes.